StoreyLab/terastructure/README.md

 Please see pkg/scripts/pop.pl for an example of how nonconjugate inference is run under the marginal model.

-./src/popgen -file hgdp_940.012 -n 940 -k 6 -l 619883 -label snp  -rfreq 1000 -idfile 1kG_1500.indv -marginf
+./src/popgen -file hgdp_940.012 -n 940 -k 6 -l 619883 -label snp  -rfreq 1000 -idfile 1kG_1500.indv -A

 * Output written to directory n940-k6-l619883-snp/
-* theta.txt, beta.txt: approximate posterior mixed-memberships and
+* theta.txt, beta.txt: approximate posterior mixed-memberships

 Note that theta.txt is saved periodically even before convergence and can be used to monitor results.
 Convergence is fast even on large datasets requiring only several hours.
-However, beta.txt is saved at the end, and it can take a long time (several days).
+The beta.txt file is saved at the end.

 Data sets